Car finance glossary & jargon buster

 We’ve created our car finance glossary to help you understand some of the most common car finance terms.
-Use our car finance glossary and get ahead of the game, don’t get bogged down by car finance jargon and pushy salespeople.
+Use our car finance glossary and get ahead of the game and make an informed decision when getting a car on finance.

 APR / Annual percentage rate – This is the rate of interest and charges you’ll pay over a year, on top of your actual loan amount.
 The lower the APR percentage the better it is.

 Balloon Payment – A balloon payment refers to the final payment, usually associated with PCP car finance deals.
 The balloon payment will need to be paid before you can obtain ownership of the vehicle, or you can refinance a balloon payment to help spread the cost.